stm32-community/stm32-enc28j60/README.md

 and in your while think to use this for treat everything from your network :
 ` ES_ProcessWebPacket();`

-A lot of code was clear, if any function deseaper please create a Issue
+A lot of code was delete, few functions were added, and a lot of AI comment was generated.
+If any function deseaper please create a Issue

 # How to use this project